 When you drag a spatial table (feature class) from most supported databases onto a map, ArcGIS creates a query layer.
 The query layer definition includes all columns of supported data types.
 ArcGIS uses the first row of the table to determine the geometry type (point, multipoint, line, or polygon), spatial reference, and dimensionality (that is, 2D or 3D).
 If you don't want to use those properties—for example, if you want to display the three-dimensional records in the table, but the first record is two dimensional—you can alter the query layer definition.

 Supported data types

-To use the data with ArcGIS, the data types in your database table must map to those supported by ArcGIS.
-If your table contains data types that ArcGIS does not support, ArcGIS will not display the unsupported columns.
+To use data with ArcGIS, the data types in your database table must map to those supported by ArcGIS.
+If your table contains data types that ArcGIS does not support, ArcGIS does not display the unsupported columns.
 When you move tables between databases or between databases and geodatabases using ArcGIS, unsupported data types are not included in the destination database.
 See DBMS data types supported in ArcGIS for a list of supported data types per database management system.

 Many geoprocessing tools can be used to analyze data in a database.
 Just be aware that if the tool adds records to an existing table, the table must contain a unique identifier that is maintained by the database.

 When doing spatial analysis on large feature classes, though, it may be more efficient to write queries that use the database's native SQL functions in the query layer interface.
 These queries are processed in the database.